 - Remove any paid user tier.
 In fact, removing paid users, and even removing the ability to pay for ads that can be pinned.
 If the site is free, it needs to survive on other types of sponsorships or advertisements.
 Perhaps offering a paid renew-faster option might work, but keep that limited to verified users.

 - Control information that is specific to the most common products.
 Selling a 64 GB iPhone 6?
 Every detail about this phone’s specification is known, so pre-populate that on every post.
 In fact, I might even make the titles specific to the product also to create a more uniform searching or browse experience.
-For those that work to game the system with injection of keywords in body text, they should find themselves banned by the identity system.
+For those that work to game the system with an injection of keywords in body text, they should find themselves banned by the identity system.

 With some estimates of the grey market topping $2 Trillion, it’s a market that has not yet been acknowledged or dominated.
-This is a space ripe for the kind of application that could engender a greater trust in the population, and reach those fearful of ongoing hassle in this space.
+This is a space ripe for the kind of application that could engender greater trust in the population, and reach those fearful of ongoing hassle in this space.
 This could be the gatekeeper for all localized transactions in North America.
 Possibly even build out to other unregulated currencies such as bitcoin or find a revenue stream from trusted shipping options.

 The question is, who’s going to build the better mousetrap?